 Can you tie into water or sewer lines or will you need to install a well and septic system on the property?
 What about electricity and cable?
-Costs to extend water, sewer and utility lines vary depending on the distance but can add thousands to the cost of building a home on raw land.
+Costs to extend water, sewer, and utility lines vary depending on the distance but can add thousands to the cost of building a home on raw land.

 Soil tests will help you determine if it’s even possible to build on the land.
 If the soil contains a lot of clay or silt, it may not be able to support buildings adequately.
-Boulders, swamps, old wells and other obstacles may force you to reconsider where you’ll place the house on the property.
+Boulders, swamps, old wells, and other obstacles may force you to reconsider where you’ll place the house on the property.
 You’ll also need to locate water sources on the property if you’ll be relying on well or spring water.

 A percolation (perc) test will be needed to determine the best place to put a septic system.
-After waste enters the septic system, liquids are funneled to a leach field.
+After waste enters the septic system, liquids are funneled into a leach field.
 If the soil is too hard or soft, the leach field won’t be able to absorb the liquids.
 Before you buy land, you’ll want to be sure it can pass the perc test.

 What about accessibility?
 How easy will it be to get to work during a winter snowstorm?
 Is there a school bus stop nearby, or will you have to drive the kids to school?
 How far will you have to travel to buy a loaf of bread or fill up your tank?

 Every piece of undeveloped land needs at least a little preparation for building.
 Before your basement can be poured, your builder may need to remove rocks and trees, build a driveway, or level the building site.
 The more rocks and trees need to be removed, the higher the total bill.